Pregnancy Care

 • Open communication with your healthcare providers about concerns

-• Professional counseling if anxiety or depression becomes overwhelming
+• Professional counselling if anxiety or depression becomes overwhelming

 Birth Planning for High-Risk Pregnancies